davea42/libdwarf-addr2line/README.md

 See the comments in the Makefile.

-I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to make contact so far.
+I hope to get in touch with the original author (github name Crablicious) by email to clarify the copyright status of Crablicious' code, but have been unable to make contact so far.

 The batch no-batch options have very different code paths.